lereedjr/Predicting-Mortgage-Loan-Defaults/README.md

 # Predicting-Mortgage-Loan-Defaults
-The goal of the project is to see if the data from a lending company can be used to predict mortgage defaults.
+The goal of the project is to see if the data from Lending Club can be used to predict mortgage defaults.

+# Description